magento/merchdocs/src/customers.md

    content: Create customer groups that can be referenced in promotions and tax classes.
    url: /customers/customer-groups.html

- - title: Customer Segments
+ - title: <span class="ee-only">Customer Segments</span>
-   content: <span class="card-edition-ee">Learn about using customer segments to dynamically display content and promotions to specific customers, based on properties such as customer address, order history, shopping cart contents, and so on.</span>
+   content: Learn about using customer segments to dynamically display content and promotions to specific customers, based on properties such as customer address, order history, shopping cart contents, and so on.
    url: /marketing/customer-segments.html

- - title: Companies
+ - title: <span class="b2b-only">Companies</span>
-   content: <span class="card-edition-b2b">Learn about the Company component, the key entity within B2B on which all other features are in some way dependent.
-It allows joining multiple buyers that belong to the same company into a single company account (or corporate account).</span>
+   content: Learn about the Company component, the key entity within B2B on which all other features are in some way dependent.
+It allows joining multiple buyers that belong to the same company into a single company account (or corporate account).
    url: /customers/account-companies.html
 ---